 \subsection{Crossovers between phases}

-Here we rigorously analyze the finite size scaling of the crossovers between each phase to gain further insight into the relevant length scales that describe the NEASs.
-Conveniently, we have an analytic description of the entire phase diagram for this model using the perturbative solution to the $abc$-model for $\overline{\rho_{\rm NEAS}\otimes\rho_{\rm NEAS}}$ introduced in Appendix \ref{app:phaseIII}.
-Essentially, to second order in $\delta$, the average replicated density matrix for anti-symmetric reservoirs ($m_L=-m_R$) is entirely determined by six correlation functions: the average magnetization profile $\overline{\mean{u_i}}$, the average connected spin-spin correlations $\tau_{ij}\equiv \overline{\mean{u_i u_j}} - \overline{\mean{u_i}} \overline{\mean{u_j}}$, and the average fluctuations
+Here, we carefully analyze the finite-size scaling of the crossovers between each phase to gain further insight into the relevant length scales that describe the $\textrm{NEASs}$.
+Conveniently, we have an analytic description of the entire phase diagram for this model using the perturbative solution to the $abc$ model for $\overline{\rho_{\rm NEAS}\otimes\rho_{\rm NEAS}}$ introduced in Appendix \ref{app:phaseIII}.
+Essentially, to second order in $\delta$, the average replicated density matrix for antisymmetric reservoirs ($m_L=-m_R$) is entirely determined by six correlation functions: the average magnetization profile $\overline{\mean{u_i}}$, the average connected spin-spin correlations $\tau_{ij}\equiv \overline{\mean{u_i u_j}} - \overline{\mean{u_i}} \overline{\mean{u_j}}$, and the average fluctuations

 where $\mean{\mean{AB}^2}_c\equiv \overline{\mean{AB}^2}- \overline{\mean{A}^2} \overline{\mean{B}^2}$ denote the connected correlations defined with respect to the single-site fluctuations.
-For anti-symmetric reservoirs, these correlations are invariant under $\delta \to -\delta$, which sends $u_i \to d_i$ and vice versa.
-The average connected spin-spin correlation is known exactly from the mapping of $\bar{\rho}$ to the NESS of SSEP and is given by (see Appendix \ref{app:SSEP}) \be \tau_{ij} = - \frac{i (L+1-j) }{L (L+1)^2}\delta^2. \ee We define the scaled variables $x\equiv i/L$ and $y\equiv (j+1)/L$, then, expanding to lowest order in $1/L$ and second order in $\delta$, we find that these correlation functions satisfy a set of diffusion equations away from the diagonal $x=y$.
+For antisymmetric reservoirs, these correlations are invariant under $\delta \to -\delta$, which sends $u_i \to d_i$ and vice versa.
+The average connected spin-spin correlation is known exactly from the mapping of $\bar{\rho}$ to the NESS of the SSEP and is given by (see Appendix \ref{app:SSEP}): \be \tau_{ij} = - \frac{i (L+1-j) }{L (L+1)^2}\delta^2. \ee We define the scaled variables $x\equiv i/L$ and $y\equiv (j-1)/L$, then, expanding to lowest order in $1/L$ and second order in $\delta$, we find that these correlation functions satisfy a set of diffusion equations away from the diagonal $x=y$,

 where $\delta J^2(x) \equiv h(x) +B(x,x) - a(x,x)-\tau(x,x)$ gives the corrections to the current fluctuations as compared to local equilibrium.
 In terms of these variables, we can compute the entropy and mutual information as